Criminal Justice Degree Program

 You'll exceed the minimum education requirements for the Chicago Police Department and Illinois State Police with the Associate in Applied Science Degree in Criminal Justice.

-Combine your interest in the criminal justice system, your passion for serving your community, and making the world a better place with a degree in Criminal Justice from Northwestern College.
+Combine your interest in the criminal justice system, your passion for serving your community, and making the world a better place with a degree in Criminal Justice from Chicago area Northwestern College.
 Our Associate in Applied Science Degree in Criminal Justice prepares and qualifies you for careers in county and local law enforcement.

 Usually, 12 to 14 weeks of additional training at a police academy is required for police officer and sheriff's deputy positions.
 Other occupations in the field may require additional training, licensing, and/or education.

 Upon completion of the program, it is expected that students will be able to: